Oil tankers queuing to transit Turkish straits face more delays - sources | Headlines

 Oil tankers queuing to transit Turkish straits face more delays - sources

 At least 20 oil tankers queuing off Turkey to cross from Russia's Black Sea ports to the Mediterranean face more delays as operators race to adhere to new Turkish insurance rules added ahead of a G7 price cap on Russian oil, industry sources said.
-Turkish maritime authorities issued a notice seen by Reuters last month asking for additional guarantees from insurers that the transit through the Bosphorus would be covered starting from Dec.
-2.
+Turkish maritime authorities issued a notice seen by Reuters last month asking for additional guarantees from insurers that the transit through the Bosphorus would be covered starting from the beginning of this month.

-At least 20 oil tankers queuing off Turkey to cross from Russia's Black Sea ports to the Mediterranean face more delays as operators race to adhere to new Turkish insurance rules added ahead of a G7 price cap on Russian oil, industry sources said.

 Only two vessels were scheduled for departure on Tuesday, both coming from Russia's Tuapse.
 Tribeca shipping agency said nine oil tankers were waiting to transit the Dardanelles southbound on Tuesday.